relateiq/angular-quill/README.md

 angular-quill
 ================

-(This fork adapts the library for proper use with browserify)
+(This fork adapts the library for proper use with browserify and is still being developed, use at own risk)

 Angular Quill is an angular directive for the Quill editor.  http://quilljs.com/